-Behind the Scenes at FMG with Pepe Verde, Content Operations Manager
+Behind the Scenes at FMG with Pepe Verde, Director of Content Operations

 When it comes to music, Pepe has participated in nearly every corner of the industry.
 Over the years, he’s been a fan, band member, DJ, club goer, record store employee, record distributor, product manager, music curator, and more.
 All of this experience gives him an incredibly unique perspective in his role here at FMG, allowing him to approach things from a variety of different angles.
 Furthermore, as a fully bilingual Spanish speaker who began and spent much of his career in his home country of Spain, Pepe also has the ability to bridge the gap between multiple languages and cultures, a skill that’s invaluable at the intersection of business, technology, and music.

 Pepe says his spark for music ignited at age 8, when his mind was blown listening to his sisters’ records including “El Rock’n’Roll de Elvis Presley” and “20 Éxitos de Oro de los Beatles.”
 As for his love of technology and computers, he says it began around the same time after watching a screening of Stanley Kubrick’s 2001: A Space Odyssey, in which the enigmatic, artificially intelligent character HAL 9000 captured his young imagination.

 His interest in tech would continue to grow and lead him to study computer science in Madrid, where he met and joined a band called Protones.
 The band was garnering a significant following in Spain, so he took a job at a record store and put his focus in managing the band.